tum-pbs/pbdl-book/overview.md

 developed in the field of numerical mathematics, it is highly beneficial for DL to use them as much as possible.

+### Black boxes and magic?

+People who are unfamiliear with DL methods often associate neural networks with _black boxes_, and see the training processes as something that is beyond the grasp of human understanding.
+However, these viewpoints typically stem from relying on hearsay and not dealing with the topic enough.

+Rather, the situation is a very common one in science: we are facing a new class of methods, and "all the gritty details" are not yet fully worked out.
+However, this is pretty common for scientific advances.
+Numerical methods themselves are a good example.
+Around 1950, numerical approximations and solvers had a tough standing.
+E.g., to cite H. Goldstine, numerical instabilies were considered to be a "constant source of anxiety in the future" {cite}`goldstine1990history`.
+By now we have a pretty good grasp of these instabilities, and numerical methods are ubiquitous, and well established.

+Thus, it is important to be aware of the fact that -- in a way -- there is nothing magical or otherworldly to deep learning methods.
+They're simply another set of numerical tools.
+That being said, they're clearly fairly new, and right now definitely the most powerful set of tools we have for non-linear problems.
+Just because all the details aren't fully worked out and nicely written up, that shouldn't stop us from including these powerful methods in our numerical toolbox.

+### Reconciling DL and simulations

+Taking a step back, the aim of this book is to build on all the powerful techniques that we have at our disposal for numerical simulations, and use them wherever we can in conjunction with deep learning.
+As such, a central goal is to _reconcile_ the data-centered viewpoint with physical simulations.

 ```{admonition} Goals of this document
 :class: tip
 The key aspects that we will address in the following are: